An ancient craft that relies on the hands of the baker

 The word hewn—which means to give form or shape with heavy cutting blows by hand—is a way to connect the past with the future.
 Everything at Hewn is made in-house, from scratch daily.

-Hewn is an independently owned business.
-In a time of big box stores and large chains, Hewn is a return back to a smaller, family owned and operated bakery.
+In a time of big box stores and large chains, Hewn is a return back to a smaller, independently owned and operated bakery.
 We value our team of bakers, pastry chefs and front staff, and we love being part of the vibrant and diverse community of Evanston.

 Who we are